NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-Work-With-Hyperspectral-Data-In-R.md

-    #create resolution of raster as an object
+    #grab resolution of raster as an object
     res <- spInfo$xscale
     res

     ## [1] 1

     #Grab the UTM coordinates of the upper left hand corner of the
-    #raster for later
+    #raster

     #grab the left side x coordinate (xMin)
     xMin <- as.numeric(mapInfo[4])